a11yproject/a11yproject.com/src/posts/2021-08-25-starting-a-design-with-accessibility.md

 Write out the:

-- section headings;
+- Section headings,
-- content and function of each image;
+- Content and function of each image,
-- text of each link;
+- Text of each link,
-- text of each button;
+- Text of each button, and
-- name of each form element.
+- Name of each form element.

 ### Why to do it